pavliha/redux-load-middleware/README.md

     }
  */

-// We need to extend all Errors from AppError because loadMiddleware would check if it instanceOf AppError
+// We need to extend all Errors, we want to use inside React Components, from AppError because loadMiddleware would check if it instanceOf AppError

 export class ProgressBarLoader implements Loader {
    readonly name = 'ProgressBarLoader'